What to Start: Choosing an HIV Regimen

 - Convenience of the regimen.
 For example, a regimen that includes two or more HIV medicines combined in one pill is convenient to follow.

-The HHS guidelines on the use of HIV medicines in adults and adolescents recommend several regimens for people starting ART.
 The best regimen for a person depends on their individual needs.

 Viral load is the amount of HIV in a person’s blood.
-A main goal of ART is to reduce a person’s viral load to an undetectable level.
+A main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.

 This fact sheet is based on information from the following sources:

-- From the Department of Veterans Affairs: Treatment Decisions
+- From the Department of Veterans Affairs: Treatment Decisions for HIV

 - Call 1-800-448-0440